 I’m just making categories up, but you get the idea.
-You have to niche down.
+You have to niche down when publishing a book.
 If you go too broad, you’re going to get lost in the masses.

 10. Making money with fiction: e-book publishing

 Now, if you’re a fiction writer, your ticket to making money is releasing ebooks, in rapid succession.
-Fiction readers are addicts, and they read on Kindles typically.
+Fiction readers are addicts, and they often read on Kindles.
 So, your overall page reads and read-through rate from book-to-book in your series are super important.

 11. Making money with business & leadership books: audiobooks

 They listen on the road, on the plane, while doing chores around the house.
-If you’re writing to this audience, make sure you’re publishing an audiobook version of your book.
+If you’re publishing a book for this audience, make sure you’re releasing an audiobook version of your book.

 12. Get your own ISBNs